Teaching Empathy in Karate Lessons

 Having empathy means that you value someone’s current position in life.
 It is more than the click of the mouse.

 We are more connected than ever.
-You may have 2,000 Facebook “friends” but they are more like acquaintances than people with whom we have meaningful relationships.
+You may have 2,000 Facebook “friends” but they are more like acquaintances than people with whom you have meaningful relationships.

 How many of them would help you move?
 That is the true benchmark of a friend. :)